 8. Tackle the Earnslaw Burn Track

-One way, the trail takes between 5 to 7 hours depending on your pace and what you’re carrying.
-You can hike the trail in one day, and without a large pack, you should be able to make it there and back in under 10 hours.
 However, what I love most about this trail is the fact you can turn it into an overnight adventure.
 So, pack your tent and sleeping gear and get hiking.
 Then set up camp for the night and enjoy a backcountry camping experience under the stars and a glacier!

 Because the trail is so remote and not hiked by many people it can be dangerous.
-In some sections, the trail can be hard to find especially after heavy rain.
+In some sections, the trail can be hard to find, especially after heavy rain.
 Instead, only go during the summer season and not right after heavy rain.
-Also, bring an emergency locater with you just in case (you can rent these from the DOC in Queenstown.)
+Also, bring an emergency locater with you just in case (you can rent these from the DOC in Queenstown).

 9. Invincible Gold Mine Track

 The Otago region (where Glenorchy and Queenstown are) was once home to one of New Zealand’s largest gold rushes.
-If you hike trails near Queenstown such as Mt Crichton Loop this isn’t hard to see.
+If you hike trails near Queenstown, such as Mt Crichton Loop, this isn’t hard to see.
 However, even Glenorchy has its own historic trails that have you stepping back in time to the gold rush days.

 The Invincible Gold Mine Track starts just outside Glenorchy on Rees Valley Road and takes around 2 to 3 hours to complete at a steady pace.
-Along the way, you can see lots of remanence of the area’s gold mining past including old machinery.
+Along the way, you can see lots of remnants of the area’s gold mining past including old machinery.

 The trail is not flat by any means and does climb a considerable amount, however, that climb takes you to clearings where you get magnificent views of the Rees Valley.
 Despite being labeled a historic walk, this is more of a viewpoint trail to me.